 Unfortunately, only 1st degree connections can endorse skills at this time.

-LinkedIn influencers are an invite-only group of the world’s brightest thinkers, entrepreneurs, leaders, innovators, and creators.
+LinkedIn influencers are f the world’s brightest thinkers, entrepreneurs, leaders, innovators, and creators.
 There are over 500 LinkedIn influencers that cross countless industries and locations.
 These are some of the world’s greatest minds, and they all work together to create amazing, insightful, and thought-provoking content.
 Topics range from education, to environmental protection, to global politics, and business insights.
 There is no end to the content they provide, and getting involved in these conversations is highly encouraged.
 All LinkedIn members are able to like, comment, and share this content.
 They are encouraged to continue the conversation with questions, rebuttals, and insights all their own.

 LinkedIn summaries are probably the first hard piece of information a prospective employer or colleague will look at on your profile.
 It is the meat of your profile — one of the most important bios you will ever write about yourself (no pressure).
 This summary is your life, your soul, your creativity, so take it seriously.
 Don’t make the mistake of regurgitating your resume or your mission statement, as that’s not what the LinkedIn summary is all about.
 No, the LinkedIn summary is about who you are as a human being.
 Of course, it is supposed to be professional and career-centered, but it is also supposed to showcase who you are as an individual.
 Mention what company you worked for, your desired job title, and your email address, but also include little insights into your personality and character.